Larry King: Personal life

-King met businesswoman Julie Alexander in 1989, and proposed to her on the couple's first date on August 1, 1989.
-Alexander became King's sixth wife on October 7, 1989, when the two were married in Washington, D.C.
-The couple lived in different cities, however, with Alexander in Philadelphia, and King in Washington, D.C., where he worked.
-They separated in 1990 and divorced in 1992.
-He became engaged to actress Deanna Lund in 1995, after five weeks of dating, but they remained unmarried.

-In 1997, he married his seventh wife, Shawn Southwick, born in 1959 (as Shawn Ora Engemann), a singer, actress, and TV host.
-They wed in King's Los Angeles hospital room three days before he underwent heart surgery to clear an occluded blood vessel.
-The couple had two children: Chance, born March 1999, and Cannon, born May 2000.
-He was stepfather to Arena Football League quarterback Danny Southwick.
-On King and Southwick's 10th anniversary in September 2007, Southwick joked she was "the only [wife] to have lasted into the two digits".
-Larry and Shawn King filed for divorce in 2010 but reconciled, and filed for divorce again on August 20, 2019.
-They were estranged and going through divorce proceedings at the time of King's death in 2021.

-From his seven wives, King had five children and nine grandchildren, as well as four great-grandchildren.
-His children with Alene (Andy and Chaia), died within weeks of each other in August 2020, Andy at 65 from a heart attack and Chaia at 51 from lung cancer.

 King resided in Beverly Hills, California.
 A lifelong Brooklyn / Los Angeles Dodgers fan, he was frequently seen behind home plate at the team's games.
-He was previously part of an investment group that attempted to bring a Major League Baseball franchise to Buffalo, New York, in 1990.
+He was part of an investment group that attempted to bring a Major League Baseball franchise to Buffalo, New York, in 1990.
 He lost $2.8 million to Bernie Madoff.

 In 2009, 2011, and several times in 2015, King said that he would like to be cryonically suspended.
 He discussed the issue with his family two years before his death, and "after much consideration," he decided that he did not want to undergo the procedure.

-In his early eighties, King took human growth hormone daily.
+In the early 1980s, King took human growth hormone daily.

 After describing himself as a Jewish agnostic in 2005, he stated that he was fully atheist in 2015.
 In 2017, he told The Jerusalem Post, "I love being Jewish, am proud of my Jewishness, and I love Israel".

+In 2019, King sued Nate Holzapfel, a Shark Tank contestant and entrepreneur, alleging that he had misrepresented himself and his reasons for filming a short interview with King.
+The interview had been edited without King's permission to make it appear that Holzapfel had appeared on Larry King Now.
+A default judgment was entered in King's favor, and he was awarded fees and $250,000 in damages.

+Marriages and children

+King was married eight times to seven women.

+King married high school sweetheart Freda Miller in 1952, at the age of 19.
+That union ended the following year at the behest of their parents, who reportedly had the marriage annulled.

+King was married to Annette Kaye, who gave birth to his son, Larry Jr., in November 1961.
+King did not meet Larry Jr. until the latter was in his 30s.

+In 1961, King married his third wife, Playboy Bunny Alene Akins, at one of the magazine's eponymous nightclubs.
+He adopted Akins' son Andy in 1962; the couple divorced the following year.

+In 1963, King married his fourth wife, Mary Francis "Mickey" Sutphin, who divorced him in 1967.

+King remarried Akins in 1969; the couple had a daughter, Chaia, before divorcing again in 1972.
+In 1997, Dove Books published a book written by King and Chaia, Daddy Day, Daughter Day.
+Aimed at young children, it tells each of their accounts of his divorce from Akins.